oasis-tcs/openc2-ap-pf/oc2pf.md

 ## 2.2 OpenC2 Response Components
 Response messages originate from the Actuator as a result of a Command.

 Responses associated with required Actions MUST be implemented.
-Implementations that include optional Actions MUST implement the RESPONSE associated with the implemented Action.
-Additional details regarding the Command and associated Response are captured in [Section 2.3](#23-openc2-commands).
+Implementations that include optional Actions MUST implement the Responses associated with the implemented Action.
+Additional details regarding Commands and associated Responses are captured in [Section 2.3](#23-openc2-commands).
 Examples are provided in [Annex A](#annex-a-sample-commands).

 ### 2.2.1 Common Results
 Table 2.2.1-1 lists the Response Results properties defined in the [[OpenC2-Lang-v1.0]](#openc2-lang-v10) that are applicable to PF.